 Past events;

 Sit down with a blank piece of paper and think of all the legends and stars of the world game that have applied their trade in Barcelona.
-You can probably note down a good couple of dozen without thinking - Cruyff, Guardiola, Koeman, Laudrup, Ronaldo, Romario, Stoichkov, Maradona, Ronaldo, Figo, Luis Enrique, Rivaldo, Ronaldinho, Deco, Giuly, Eto'o, Marquez, Lineker, Puyol, Thuram, Zambrotta....the list could go on.
+You can probably note down a good couple of dozen without thinking - Messi, Cruyff, Guardiola, Koeman, Laudrup, Ronaldo, Romario, Stoichkov, Maradona, Ronaldo, Figo, Luis Enrique, Rivaldo, Ronaldinho, Deco, Giuly, Eto'o, Marquez, Lineker, Puyol, Thuram, Zambrotta, Suarez, Neymar....the list could go on.

 Putting football to one side, Barcelona itself is a fascinating city awash with historical and modern art and culture and not to mention one of the most cosmopolitan and vibrant cities in Europe.
 The city has a certain buzz to it both during the day and the evenings when the night scene bursts into life.
 If you never get the chance to visit Barcelona during your life you have definitely missed out.